Comic Strip Classics

-The Comic Strip Classics series of commemorative postage stamps was issued by the US Postal Service on October 1, 1995, to honor the centennial of the newspaper comic strip.
+The Comic Strip Classics series of commemorative postage stamps was issued by the United States Postal Service on October 1, 1995, to honor the centennial of the newspaper comic strip.
 The 20 stamps all are listed in the Scott catalogue as No. 3000 for a pane and 3000a through 3000t for the individual stamps.

 Restricted to strips created before 1950, the series featured drawings of comic-strip characters with their logos.
 The stamps were arranged in five tiers with four stamps to a tier.
 The featured strips are listed here in the sequence as published: